natenichols/constexpr-typeinfo-less/paper.md

     - wrote wording and relegated the sketch of the completely-defined order to a historical appendix
 6. Revision 6
     - added feature-test macro
+7. Revision 7
+    - more wording fixes.
+8. Revision 8
+    - Wording fixes from Jeff Garland on the lwg mailing list.

 # Motivation